UPPS 04.04.14 - Staff Reduction in Force

 The president must approve any action taken under this policy or any exception to this policy.

-Reassignment: a non-competitive offer to transfer an employee to a vacant position in lieu of a RIF termination; and
+Reassignment – a non-competitive offer to transfer an employee to a vacant position in lieu of a RIF termination.

-Organizational Unit: a division, department, or other organizational unit designated by the appropriate vice president.
+Organizational Unit – a division, department, or other organizational area designated by the appropriate vice president.

-The appropriate account manager and vice president should consider these steps before initiating a RIF:
+The appropriate department head and vice president will consider these steps before initiating a RIF:

 document the financial conditions necessitating the RIF;